Ingredients for Outer Layer :

 It is common to see people enjoying a regular samosa, especially those from North India.
-These convenient snackscome in different textures, shapes, fillings, and crusts.
-They can be made from wheat flour or white flour (Maida), deep friend in ghee or in oil, stuffed with anything from potato and peas to vegetables and cheese.
+These convenient snacks come in different textures, shapes, fillings, and crusts.
+They can be made from wheat flour or white flour (Maida), deep-fried in ghee or in oil, stuffed with anything from potato and peas to vegetables and cheese.
 The “Chinese” samosa filled with noodles is also a popular snack amongst today’s youth.

 The samosa is packed with energy, it forms part of a healthy, balanced diet.
 The veggies counter the bad effects of cholesterol in deep-fried foods.
 Craving a hot samosa in the morning?
 Worry not!
-Grab yourself a Vaya Tyffyn and fill it with tasty samosas to enjoy as you like later in the day.
+Grab yourself an insulated lunch box and fill it with tasty samosas to enjoy as you like later in the day.

 Every true Indian samosa lover enjoys the unlimited variety and options available; let your taste buds indulge in this most versatile treat!